Activate Your Electronic Services

 - Register for first semester classes and print a class schedule

-- Access the Academic Requirements Report and Financial Aid Shopping Sheet
+- Review the Financial Aid Shopping Sheet

 - Take picture for Student ID